gcharalampous/lumerical-py-scripts/README.md

 - [x] [waveguide](MODE/waveguide): Calculates the effective index, propagation loss, FSR and Q-factor.
 Metal and doping layers included.

 ### 3. [DEVICE](/DEVICE)
+- [x] [electro-optic](DEVICE/electro_optic/): Calcuates the Electrostatic Field across the waveguide layers, and calculates the index change for AlGaAs.
 - [x] [pin-modulator](DEVICE/pin_modulator): Calculates the electrical parameters for the pin junction and extracts data for waveguide mode simulations.

 ## Requirements